Cleveland Browns vs. Detroit Lions NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Cleveland and its opponents have gone over the current 44.5-point total in six of 10 games this season.
+- Cleveland's games this season have gone over 44.5 points six of 10 times.

-- Detroit's games have gone over 44.5 points in five of nine chances this season.
+- Detroit and its opponents have combined to score more than 44.5 points in five of nine games this season.

 - The combined points per game average of the two teams, 39.8, is 4.7 points fewer than Sunday's over/under.

-- This contest's over/under is 8.5 points lower than the 53 these two squads combine to give up per game in 2020.
+- This contest's total is 8.5 points lower than the 53 these two squads combine to give up per game in 2020.

-- Browns games this season feature an average total of 47.1 points, a number 2.6 points higher than Sunday's over/under.
+- The Browns and their opponents have scored an average of 47.1 points per game in 2020, 2.6 more than Sunday's total.

-- The 44.5-point total for this game is 2.5 points below the 47.0 points per game average total in Lions games this season.
+- In 2020, games involving the Lions have averaged a total of 47.0 points, 2.5 more than the set total in this contest.

 Browns stats and trends

-- In Cleveland's 10 games this season, it has five wins against the spread.

-- This season, the Browns are winless ATS when entering a game as a favorite of 10 points or more.
+- The Browns have been favored by 10 points or more one time this season and have not covered the spread in any of them.

-- Cleveland's games this year have hit the over six times in 10 opportunities (60%).
+- Cleveland's games this year have eclipsed the over/under six times in 10 opportunities (60%).

-- Cleveland is 2-2 against the spread and 2-2 overall in games when it puts up more than 28.9 points.
+- When Cleveland puts up more than 28.9 points, it is 2-2 against the spread and 2-2 overall.

-- In games that Cleveland picks up more than 379.8 yards, the team is 2-1 against the spread and 1-2 overall.
+- When Cleveland piles up over 379.8 yards, the team is 2-1 against the spread and 1-2 overall.

-- The Browns have turned the ball over nine times this season, one fewer than the Lions have forced (10).
+- The Browns have nine giveaways this season, while the Lions have 10 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Lions.